Robust Extraction of Global 21 cm Spectrum from Experiments with a Chromatic Beam Based on Physics-Motivated Error Modeling: Introduction

 Inevitably, the beam pattern of any physically made antenna has some chromaticity, i.e. changes with frequency, which may add complex structures to the spectrum when convolved with the anisotropic intensity of the foreground, making the extraction of weak cosmological signal difficult \citep{Shi2022}.
 To mitigate the chromatic beam effect, \citet{Anstey2021, Anstey2023} proposed a physics-motivated modeling of the foreground and obtained robust fitting results.
 However, this method was only tested with ground-based experiments, where the sky changes slowly as the earth rotates.
 For a lunar orbit experiment onboard a fast-moving satellite such as the DSL mission, the result may be biased.

 Here, we propose an improved modeling for measurement errors in addition to the foreground modeling, including the underlying covariance of measurements at different observation points in one or multiple lunar orbits.
 We adopt the sky division strategy in \citet{Anstey2021, Anstey2023} but include simulation-based covariance in the likelihood.
-Using mock spectra simulated with the expected parameters for the DSL, we demonstrate the effectiveness of our method in avoiding bias in the extracted signal.
+Using mock spectra simulated with the expected parameters for the high-frequency daughter satellite of the DSL, which is dedicated to the global 21 cm spectrum measurement, we demonstrate the effectiveness of our method in avoiding bias in the extracted signal.
 We also discuss possible dependencies on configurations of observations and technical parameters.

 This paper is organized as follows.
 In Section~\ref{sec:Simulation for the Global Spectrum Measurements on a Lunar Orbit}, we describe how we simulate the mock data of 21\,cm global spectrum, including the foreground sky, the 21\,cm signal model, and the beam models.
 In Section~\ref{sec:method}, we describe the uncorrelated foreground modeling used in \citet{Anstey2023} and the correlated modeling we develop in this work.
 In Section~\ref{sec:result}, we present the extracted 21\,cm global spectrum and discuss the dependences on foreground modeling, sky division, antenna beam, and signal amplitude.
 Finally, in Section \ref{sec:conclusion}, we draw our conclusions.